apprentech/apprentech.io/index.md

 ### Prospects?

-In 6-12 months time, you we'll either offer you a full-time salaried position working within one of our startups [With share options, of course!], or you can choose to go out to market and find a better offer, or you can continue working with us until you have sufficient experience to get your dream job.
+In 6-12 months time, we'll either offer you a full-time salaried position working within one of our startups [With share options, of course!], or you can choose to go out to market and find a better offer, or you can continue working with us until you have sufficient experience to get your dream job.
 The choice is yours!

 ### Interested?